Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-David Peters almost 4 years ago
+David Peters over 4 years ago

 I am a 3rd generation West Oakland resident whose family has attended Oakland Public Schools including McClymonds HIgh and Hoover elementary.
 At this time when the WORLD is focusing on addressing systemic racism against Black Americans it would be a bad look not to address the deplorable physical plant at Mack.
 Renovating and improving the historic McClymond's High School, and the other schools in West Oakland's historic Black neighborhoods, should be at the top of the list of bond fund uses.